Lartu/ldpl/README.md

   repeat
 ```

-This code greets the user and asks them to enter their name, then it greets them in Chinese.
+This code greets the user and asks them to enter their name, then it greets them in Chinese, ten times.
 Easy as pie and super legible.
 Check the [official website](https://www.ldpl-lang.org/) and the [examples](/examples) subfolder for more examples, including a Brainf*ck interpreter and Bellman-Ford's Algorithm!

 ### 🎏 What can I use LDPL for?